Lists and Other Data Models

 In the Offset field, specify how far along the path the items are from their initial positions.
 This is a real number that ranges from 0 to the value of the Item count field, which displays the number of items in the model.

-The following table lists the QML types that you can use to add data models to UIs.
-The Location column contains the tab name where you can find the type in Library.
-The MCU column indicates which types are supported on MCUs.
+The following table lists the components that you can use to add data models to UIs.
+The Location column contains the tab name where you can find the component in Library > Components.
+The MCU column indicates which components are supported on MCUs.